omoke664/Email_Unsubscriber/README.md

-# Email_Unsubscriber
-A Python program that connects to your email account, searches for emails, and extracts unsubscribe links from them.
-This tool is particularly useful for managing unwanted email subscriptions.

 # Email Unsubscriber

 A Python program that connects to your email account, searches for emails, and extracts unsubscribe links from them.
 This tool is particularly useful for managing unwanted email subscriptions.